Training-Free Layout Control with Cross-Attention Guidance: Introduction

-To better control layout, our first contribution is to analyze and better understand the role of attention patterns on layout in such image generators.
-Text conditioning in these models is achieved by attending to different parts of the text prompt (words) as the image is generated.
-Because each part of the image attends independently to the different words via cross-attention, this associates words and image locations at multiple levels in the architecture hierarchy.
-We show that, while there is an intuitive correlation between different concepts and their visual extent, this correlation is more nuanced than one might think, and show that, perhaps counter-intuitively, the filler tokens in the sentences (the start tokens and padding tokens), actually carry significant information in the image generation process.
+This work provides a better understanding of this limitation and contributes a mechanism to overcome it.
+To this end, we introduce a method that achieves \emph{layout control} without the need for further training of the image generator, while still maintaining the quality of the generated images.

-We note that, while layout cannot be easily controlled via textual prompting, we can in fact \emph{intervene} directly in the activation patterns, steering the reconstruction of the output image in a direction of choice with user-specified inputs, such as bounding boxes, which we refer to as \emph{layout guidance}.
-In order to do this, we consider and compare two alternative strategies for such an intervention: forward guidance and backward guidance.
+We note that, while layout cannot be easily controlled via textual prompting, one can \emph{intervene} directly in the cross-attention layers, steering the generation in a direction of choice with user-specified inputs, such as bounding boxes, which we refer to as \emph{layout guidance}.
+We consider and compare two alternative strategies for such an intervention: ``forward guidance'' and ``backward guidance''.
 Forward guidance directly biases the cross-attention layers to shift activations in the desired pattern, letting the model incorporate the guidance via the iterated application of its denoising steps.
-Backward guidance uses backpropagation to update the activations in the network to match the desired layout via energy minimization.
-To summarize, our contributions are three-fold: (1) We propose two general training-free strategies to robustly control the layout of images generated by large diffusion models.
-(2) We explore the cross-attention maps and give insights, such as the start and padding tokens surprisingly carrying heavy semantic and layout information.
-(3) We quantitatively and qualitatively evaluate the effectiveness method and achieve real image layout editing.
+Our main contribution is backward guidance, which uses backpropagation to update the image latents to match the desired layout via energy minimization.

+While layout control has already received some attention, with some methods following the forward paradigm~\cite{balaji2022ediffi,singh2023high}, we show that backward guidance is a more effective mechanism.
+Our second contribution is then an in-depth investigation of the factors that influence the layout during the image generation process, shedding light on the shortcomings of forward guidance and discussing how backward guidance addresses these.
+We show that, while there is an intuitive correlation between different concepts and their visual extent, this correlation is more nuanced than one might think, and, perhaps counter-intuitively, even the special tokens in the prompt (start tokens and padding tokens) contribute to shaping the layout.

+Finally, we show that our backward guidance outperforms existing methods and seamlessly integrates into applications such as real-image layout editing.